Dublin City Council: 2023 (draft)

+The 2022 budget allocated €15.4 mn for energy-related expenses for Dublin City Council (DCC).
+DCC faces an additional €22.5 mn in costs over 2022 and 2023 due to energy and non-energy inflation.
+The government provides €5 mn for rising energy costs, and DCC bears the impact of broader inflation.
+Additionally, a public sector pay deal includes €9.9 mn and €25.9 mn in 2022 and 2023, respectively, to support the City Council as an employer.

 History

 Prior to 1841, the administrative and governmental system of Dublin, known as Dublin Corporation, was bicameral having an assembly of called the "House of Aldermen" and another called the "House of Sheriffs and Commons".
 Under the Municipal Corporations (Ireland) Act 1840, they were replaced by a unicameral assembly.
-The new name Dublin City Council was coined for the unicameral assembly.
+The name Dublin City Council was adopted for the unicameral assembly.
 The Lord Mayor of Dublin presided over the assembly.
 This office had existed since 1665.
 The first City Council was elected in October 1841 when Daniel O'Connell became the first Lord Mayor.
 Since 1 January 2002, the functions of local government have been transferred to Dublin City Council.
-To coincide with its name change, the City Council adopted a new logo and brand identity, based on a simplified version of the ancient "three castles" symbol.
+To coincide with its name change, the city council adopted a new logo and brand identity, based on a simplified version of the ancient "three castles" symbol.

 Structures

-Executive power is shared between the council and an appointed executive official known as the Chief Executive.
+Executive power is shared between the council and an appointed executive official known as the chief executive.
 The chief executive is responsible for a staff of 6,200.
 The offices of the chief executive and other administrative staff are based in the Civic Offices on Wood Quay.
 The Lord Mayor of Dublin acts as chair of the council is the ceremonial head of the city government.

-Representative power is vested in the city assembly which consists of 63 members.
-Members are elected using proportional representation by means of the single transferable vote, every five years from Dublin City Council local electoral areas.
+Representative power is vested in the city assembly which has 63 members.
 The City Council meets in plenary session on the first Monday of every month in Dublin City Hall.
 One of the council's most important roles is that of passing an annual budget.
 Should any Irish council fail to pass a budget within the allotted time, the Minister for the Environment is empowered to abolish it and grant its powers to a commissioner until the next scheduled council elections.

+Elections

+Members of Dublin City Council are elected for a five-year term of office on the electoral system of proportional representation by means of the single transferable vote from multi-member local electoral areas.

 Local electoral areas

-Dublin City Council has 63 seats, which is divided into the following local electoral areas, defined by electoral divisions.
+Dublin City is divided into LEAs, defined by electoral divisions.
+The electoral divisions were formerly known as wards and were defined in 1986, subject to revision in 1994 and in 1997.